benhall14/php-calendar/README.md

     # to revert to initials, use:
     $calendar->useInitialDayNames();

+    # use the French locale, with days and month names being translated to French.
+    $calendar->setLocale('fr_FR');
+    # This uses the Carbon locales - https://carbon.nesbot.com/docs/#api-localization

     # add your own table class(es)
     $calendar->addTableClasses('class-1 class-2 class-3');
     # or using an array of classes.